kenzung/file-push-webpack-plugin/README.md

 | fail | error callback | null |

 ## For Koa user
-If you use koa as your node server, the code below may help you to get the zip-file.
+If you use koa as your node server, the example below may help you to get the zip-file.

 Maybe you use [koa-body](https://github.com/dlau/koa-body) or others lib that can parse formdata.
 And, you may need a tool to decompress your zip.
 I recommend the [adm-zip](https://github.com/cthackers/adm-zip) for your first choice.